ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 ## Paging Through Tampered Results

-For some queries, the server will skip over some results internally, and invalidate the `TotalResults` value.
+For some queries, the server will skip over some results internally and invalidate the `TotalResults` value.
 When executing a `Distinct` query or index producing multiple index entries per document (a fanout index), then `TotalResults` will contain the total count of matching documents found, but it will not take into account results that were skipped as a result of the `Distinct` operator.

 Whenever `SkippedResults` is greater than 0 and a query involved some non-stored fields, it implies that we skipped over some results in the index.

-In order to do proper paging in those scenarios, you should use the `SkippedResults` when telling RavenDB how many documents to skip.
+In order to do proper paging in those scenarios, you should use `SkippedResults` when telling RavenDB how many documents to skip.
 For each page, the starting point should be `.Skip((currentPage * pageSize) + SkippedResults)`.

 For example, let's page through all the results: